 Give me a moment while I remove my rubber gloves and put away the bleach, and then I will review the BTS-33 Composting Toilet by Biolet.
 When I was looking for a composting toilet for our off-grid cabin, I found many, many people who had this on their Pinterest wishlist but no one who had actually reviewed it after use.
 I should have been warned.

 If you’re grossed out by the mention of feces, urine, maggots and other related stuff, you might want to stop reading.
-Have you read my Living Plain in a Fancy World series yet?
+Have you read my Forgiveness series yet?
 Nothing gross there.

 There are a number of different ways to collect and dispose of human feces (and sometimes urine).
 Most likely, you can think of more, but just off the top of my head, I have come up with a list of six and ranked them based on ease and enjoyment of use.